JonyanDunh/DeginxWSS/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+DeginxWSS is now open-source, secure, free, and trustworthy under the GNU GPL 3.0 license for mutual progress and transparency to users.
+This program is distributed under the terms of the GNU General Public License.
+If necessary, please also comply with the open-source license GNU General Public License

 ## Authors

 * **Jonyan Dunh** - *A Full Stack developer from China* - [Jonyan Dunh](https://twitter.com/JonyanDunh) - *Whole of the project*